Welcome to the 2nd of three blog posts in the List Building Series.

 Create a Form or Landing Page for the Freebie

-Normally this will require you to either copy the code from your email software and paste into your website, or you’ll integrate your landing page software with your email software to accomplish this.
+Normally this will require you to either copy the code from your email software and paste it onto your website, or you’ll integrate your landing page software with your email software to accomplish this.
 This is how your audience will sign up for your email list and then receive the freebie.

 Create a Download Page for the Lead Magnet